onedata/onedata-drive/README.md

 # Onedata Drive

+**The application is currently under development.
+Available installation packages are alpha versions.
+It is not intended for use with production data!**

 Onedata Drive is a graphical interface application allowing Windows users to work with data stored in Onedata system.

 ## Requirements